XAWalter/the_eight_puzzle_ai/README.md

 ## Data Analysis

-To analyse these three approaches to The Eight Puzzle, a set of eight diﬀerent starting
+To analyse these three approaches to The Eight Puzzle, a set of eight different starting

 boards, which were provided by Professor Keogh, were utilized.
 The solutions for each of